 Chase Slate® credit card customers also receive a free FICO® Score based on their Experian credit report, although it doesn’t have the breakdown provided by Discover.

 If you have a Discover credit card, you can also receive a FICO® Score based on your TransUnion credit report, although as in the case of Chase Slate® they will only provide you with the “key factors” that go into your credit score, rather than providing a detailed breakdown.

-Citi®-branded consumer credit cards offer members a FICO® Score based on their Equifax credit report, although Citi® doesn’t provide a detailed credit report so you shouldn’t rely on a free FICO® Score provided by Citi® to check for mistakes in your credit report.
+If your consumer credit card offers a FICO® Score be aware that it may not provide a detailed credit report so you shouldn’t rely on it to check for mistakes in your credit report.

 VantageScore vs. FICO® Score

 VantageScore credit scores were designed to have a few advantages over traditional FICO® Credit Scores.
 For example, the FICO® Credit Score model has difficulty producing credit scores for consumers with “thin files,” meaning a limited history of applications for credit and usage of existing credit lines.

 This can create problems for young people who don’t have yet have a history of using and repaying credit cards and car loans.
 Additionally, consumers who have had loans sent to a collections bureau but have paid the debt in full don’t have those paid collections factored into their VangageScore.
 (FICO® newest Scoring Model, FICO® 9, also ignores paid collections, but is not widely used yet.)